‘They’re Part Of My Family’: Girl, 8, Aims To Help Polar Bears Through Art

 STILLWATER, Minn.
 (WCCO) – An 8-year-old girl is using her love of art to help save her favorite animal.

-“They’re part of my family to me,” said Natalie Shultz, of Stillwater.
+“They’re part of my family to me,” said Natalie Schultz, of Stillwater.

 Natalie is obsessed with polar bears.
 She can tell you everything you need to know about them.